Learning Models of Individual Behavior in Chess: Methodology

 \xhdr{Sampling function} As noted earlier, during our initial exploration we observed that earlier moves are more predictable, since players repeatedly encounter some opening positions.
-To emphasize the middlegame and endgame, we switched from sampling positions with uniform probability across the game to sampling moves using a scaled $\beta(2,6)$ distribution over plies (dividing by 150 to normalize them to $[0,1]$).
+To emphasize the middlegame and endgame, we switched from sampling positions with uniform probability across the game, to sampling moves using a scaled $\beta(2,6)$ distribution over plies (dividing by 150 to normalize them to $[0,1]$).
 Although this change showed a minor uplift in validation accuracy for the initial set, it showed no effect during our exploration over the full set.

-\xhdr{Final tuning} Our initial analyses narrowed our search for a suitable model architecture; as a result of these explorations we decided to initialize from base Maia models instead of random initialization, we realized always starting with Maia 1900 is best, we determined that freezing layers only hurts performance, and we optimized the number of steps and sampling function.
+\xhdr{Final tuning} Our initial analyses narrowed our search for a suitable model architecture; as a result of these explorations we decided to initialize from base Maia models instead of random initialization, we realized that always starting with Maia 1900 is best, we determined that freezing layers only hurts performance, and we optimized the number of steps and sampling function.
 In our deeper exploration over the full set of 96 exploration players, we optimized the learning rate.
 We found that for all data regimes from 10,000 to 40,000 games, a learning rate of 0.0001 is optimal.
-Table~\ref{explore_accuracy} show the complete results.
+Table~\ref{explore_accuracy} in the supplement show the complete results.
 Adding this learning rate to the design decisions above results in our final architecture, which we will refer to as ``Transfer Maia'' for the rest of the paper.
-We now turn to presenting our results.